Gestational Diabetes - What Happens

 also need to

-give yourself shots of insulin.
-Some doctors are using pills called
+take diabetes medicine or give yourself shots of insulin.

 - Diabetes: Giving Yourself an Insulin Shot